SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 with one difference:
 Use ``let`` to declare a constant and use ``var`` for a variable.
 The value of a constant
-does not need to be known at compile time, as long as it assigned only once.
+doesn't need to be known at compile time, as long as it assigned only once.
 This means you can use constants to give a name to values that you determine once but use in many places.